 Start contributing to stock photo libraries

-There are other ways to expose your photos among a more massive crowd and even earn money with your photographs.
+There are other ways to expose your photos to a much larger crowd and you can even earn money with your photographs.
 The good news is that you don’t need the latest camera with the largest pixel count, but decent equipment is required.
-Some of the larger stock websites include iStock, Shutterstock, and Pixabay.
+Some of the larger stock websites include Dreamstime, iStock, Shutterstock, and Pixabay.
 Once you’ve registered yourself as a contributor, you can upload your photos.
 Keep in mind that stock agencies can refuse your entry based on several reasons; lack of sharpness in the picture and logos of brands being visible are some of them.

 The highest chance of earning money with your photos?
 According to Shutterstock, stock images of food, business settings, and families are purchased most.